Ebuube/alx-system_engineering-devops/0x02-shell_redirections/README.md

 One file name per line
 The listing should end with a new line
 You are not allowed to use basename, grep, egrep, fgrep or rgrep

+The file 102-acrostic is a script that decodes acrostics that use the first letter of each line.
+An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text) spells out a word, message or the alphabet.
+The word comes from the French acrostiche from post-classical Latin acrostichis).
+As a form of constrained writing, an acrostic can be used as a mnemonic device to aid memory retrieval.
+Read more.

+The ‘decoded’ message has to end with a new line
+You are not allowed to use grep, egrep, fgrep or rgrep